ignite/cli/contributing.md

 - **Next Milestone:**
   The **Next** milestone is used for issues or features that are not tied to a specific release but are still relevant to the project’s roadmap.
 These issues will be addressed when higher-priority work has been completed, or as part of future planning.

-Check the [project board](https://github.com/ignite/cli/projects/7) to see what we're working on and what’s planned.

 ## Issue Title Conventions and Labeling